CarolineGraebelBHT/MasterProjectSonarQube/README.md

 ### Dropping numerical variables with static values
 When investigating the correlation of variables, there are some variables that can't be correlated.
 Through investigation it can be shown that some metrics only contain static values over all rows (0).
 When training a model, metrics that only contain a static value doesn't provide meaningful information (variance) to the learning process.
 Therefore, they are getting removed. <br>
 The resulting dataframe contains 53 columns.

+<a name="cleaning-issues"></a>
+### Cleaning the Tags in SonarQube Issues
+To prepare the data for the model, only issues that are code smells are selected.
+Only columns needed to identify the analysis, tags and issue messages are selected. <br>
+Version 1 doesn't contain a tag column, only version 2 provides information on what tags are associated with the code smell issues.
+However, the issue message can be in most cases consistently assigned to a set of tags.
+An exception are messages that are very rare.
+This makes it possible to infer issue tags for version 1 for the issue messages that are known from version 2.
+For this, the messages are cleaned off specifics, like concrete variable names or counts.
+For version 2, there are 390 unique messages after cleaning.
+When extracting unique tag and message pairs, there are 393 pairs, showing that the pairing of messages and tags is almost completely consistent.
+Investigated exceptions either have missing tags or contain a subset of tags ("convention" vs "convention,psr2").
+When cleaning the messages for version 1 and investigating the intersection between version 1 and version 2 messages, it could be shown that 268/340 unique messages of version 1 are contained in version 2 as well.
+Furthermore, messages that are not directly contained in version 2 still can be assigned to consistent tags by using a striking substring of the message.
+Only for some substrings, there are no tags connected at all.
+Given the strong consistency, for 99.98% of version 1 tags can be inferred by using the issue message. <br>
+For version 2, unique tags for each analysis are extracted and saved. <br>
+Tags are generated for version 1.
+For this, a mapping table is created that contains the original processed issue messages of version 1 combined with tags from version 2 that align with the processed messages.
+This mapping then is used to assign the tags to the appropriate messages based on the original messages that are also contained in the original issue data of version 1.
+Tags could be assigned to all open issues which are used for modelling.

+<a name="tags-metrics-merge"></a>
+### Merging Tags with Metrics
+The goal of merging the tags with their according analysis metrics is to create a dataset to be used for modelling e tags of new code smell issues through the analysis metrics.
+To bring together the metrics with the tags of the code smell issues detected in that analysis, three different data sources are needed.
+The combined metrics of database version 1 and 2, containing the necessary identifier columns (ANALYSIS_KEY and COMMIT_HASH) to join them with the issue tags.
+The tags belonging to the analysis are split by database version.
+For version 1, the dataframe contains the projectID, the creationCommitHash and the uniqueTags assigned to the new code smells per analysis.
+For version 2, instead of creationCommitHash there is ANALYSIS_KEY to link the tags to the metrics. <br>
+The tags data is merged with the metrics in two steps, leading to a table of the same size with two different tags columns TAGS_x and TAGS_y (for each version).
+Both columns don't overlap on any analysis.
+To bring the tags columns together, first the tags of database 1 are copied into a column TAGS.
+For each missing value in that column, tags of version 2 are filled where present. <br>
+Next, a subset of variables is selected.
+The subset contains the software metrics, the tags, the COMMIT_HASH, ANALYSIS_KEY and PROJECT_ID for identification and the SQ_ANALYSIS_DATE to track the time series.
+The complete list of variables contained in the subset is:
+* 'PROJECT_ID'
+* 'SQ_ANALYSIS_DATE'
+* 'COMMIT_HASH'
+* 'ANALYSIS_KEY'
+* 'CLASSES'
+* 'FILES'
+* 'LINES'
+* 'NCLOC'
+* 'PACKAGE'
+* 'STATEMENTS'
+* 'FUNCTIONS'
+* 'COMMENT_LINES'
+* 'COMPLEXITY'
+* 'CLASS_COMPLEXITY'
+* 'FUNCTION_COMPLEXITY'
+* 'COGNITIVE_COMPLEXITY'
+* 'LINES_TO_COVER'
+* 'UNCOVERED_LINES'
+* 'DUPLICATED_LINES'
+* 'DUPLICATED_BLOCKS'
+* 'DUPLICATED_FILES'
+* 'COMMENT_LINES_DENSITY'
+* 'DUPLICATED_LINES_DENSITY'
+* 'TAGS'
+The resulting dataframe is deduplicated but as expected there are no duplicates.
+The identifier columns COMMIT_HASH and ANALYSIS_KEY are dropped. <br>
+Next, only those rows are kept in which there is a value for TAGS.
+After this, only 17775 / 140748 observations remain. <br>
+The tags are filtered.
+Some tags are flags for violeted rule sets which describe an array of issues and not one specifically.
+These ruleset-tags are: 'cert', 'cwe', 'misra', 'psr2' and 'code-smell'.
+Tags which describe a specific issue and are built-in are used.
+Also tags, where the name is the literal meaning is kept, such as 'redundant' and 'obsolete'.
+Tags which occur less than a 100 times are considered the tail of the distribution and removed.
+After this selection, the remaining tags are: 'error-handling', 'convention', 'suspicious', 'pitfall', 'brain-overload', 'unused', 'bad-practice', 'clumsy', 'antipattern', 'redundant', 'performance', 'obsolete' and 'confusing'. <br>
+Based on this, the TAGS values are now cleaned so they only contain the selected tags.
+Rows which don't contain any tags after this ([]) are removed (596 rows).

 <a name="analysis"></a>
 ## Analysis